Ashtavinayak Yatra Package from Mumbai — 6-Day Sacred Tour of 8 Ganesha Temples

 “Sukhakarta Dukhharta — Remover of Sorrows, Giver of Joy.”

-Embark on one of Maharashtra’s most sacred and deeply fulfilling pilgrimages—the Ashtavinayak Yatra (Circuit of the Eight Ganeshas)—combined with the vibrant cultural richness of Mumbai and Pune in this meticulously crafted 6-Day/5-Night private package for 10 guests, flying in and out of Mumbai (BOM) from Bangkok (BKK).
+Ashtavinayak Yatra Package from Mumbai -Embark on one of Maharashtra’s most sacred and deeply fulfilling pilgrimages—the Ashtavinayak Yatra (Circuit of the Eight Ganeshas)—combined with the vibrant cultural richness of Mumbai and Pune in this meticulously crafted 6-day/5-night private package for 10 guests, flying in and out of Mumbai (BOM) from Bangkok (BKK).
 The Ashtavinayak temples are eight ancient shrines of Lord Ganesha scattered across the Pune–Konkan region of Maharashtra, each housing a naturally self-manifested (swayambhu) Ganesha idol of unique form and immense spiritual power.
 Completing all eight temples in a single circuit is believed to fulfill all desires and remove all obstacles from one’s life.
-Combined with the iconic heritage of Mumbai—the Gateway of India, Marine Drive, Elephanta Caves—and the royal Peshwa legacy of Pune—Shaniwarwada, Aga Khan Palace—this tour offers a complete Maharashtra experience.
+Combined with the iconic heritage of Mumbai—the Gateway of India, Marine Drive, and Elephanta Caves—and the royal Peshwa legacy of Pune—Shaniwarwada and the Aga Khan Palace—this tour offers a complete Maharashtra experience.
 Extend the tour to Ajanta-Ellora.

 Tour Highlights